gvne/spleeter_train_parameters/README.md

 ### Using `musDB18` in `Spleeter`

-the database is exported as stem files.
-However, to train spleeter we need single wav files and a CSV describing it. the `musdb.py` script can be used to format the database and export the desired CSVs
+the database is exported as stem files but a [this](https://github.com/sigsep/sigsep-mus-db) can be used to convert it to regular wav.
+We provide the `musdb.py` script to generate the associated csv.

 ## Credits